Andreyhuey/marvelverse/README.md

 Explore details like character bios, comic synopses, event summaries, and series information.

 ### Technical Specifications:
-This project utilizes the [Marvel Developer API](https://developer.marvel.com/) to fetch data.
-Redux-toolkit to manage the data fetching and state management of the application.
+This project utilizes the [Marvel Developer API](https://developer.marvel.com/) to fetch data, Redux-toolkit to manage the data fetching and state management of the application.

 ### Development